 Treatment of Recurrent Clear Cell Sarcoma of the Kidney

 Clear cell sarcoma of the kidney has been characterized by late relapses.
-However, in NWTS-5, most relapses occurred within 3 years, and the most common sites of recurrence were the brain and the lungs.[15,16] In a series of 37 patients with clear cell sarcoma of the kidney who relapsed, the 5-year EFS after relapse was 18%, and the OS after relapse was 26%.
+However, in trials after 1992, most relapses occurred within 3 years, and the most common sites of recurrence were the brain and the lungs.[15,16] In a series of 37 patients with clear cell sarcoma of the kidney who relapsed, the 5-year EFS after relapse was 18%, and the OS after relapse was 26%.

 The optimal treatment of relapsed clear cell sarcoma of the kidney has not been established.
 Treatment of patients with recurrent clear cell sarcoma of the kidney depends on initial therapy and site of recurrence.

 Treatment options for recurrent clear cell sarcoma of the kidney include the following:

 Cyclophosphamide and carboplatin should be considered if not used initially.
 Patients with recurrent clear cell sarcoma of the kidney, in some cases involving the brain, have responded to treatment with ifosfamide, carboplatin, and etoposide (ICE) coupled with local control consisting of either surgical resection and/or radiation.; [Level of evidence: 2A]

 The use of high-dose chemotherapy followed by stem cell transplant is undefined in patients with recurrent clear cell sarcoma of the kidney.
 A total of 24 patients with relapsed clear cell sarcoma of the kidney received high-dose chemotherapy followed by autologous stem cell transplant.
 Of those patients, 12 (50%) were alive without disease after a median of 52 months.
 It should be noted that patients who had already achieved a second complete remission were more likely to receive high-dose chemotherapy.[11,16,17]